Bill's Ranch House

 Backstory and Context

 Originally located on present day Hunter’s Circle, the homestead featured a large farm house, an ice house, and a dairy.
 The plot began as a 145-acre ranch that boasted fresh water from Miner’s Creek and ample room for the Thomas’ dairy cows to wander and graze.
-Ranching was hard work, but most people deemed it rewarding despite the seasonality of grazing for cattle, variable and unpredictable weather and massive winter storms.
+Ranching was hard work, but most people deemed it rewarding despite the seasonality of grazing for cattle, variable and unpredictable weather, and massive winter storms.
 Plus, a bevy of natural predators and poisonous native plants proved potentially fatal to livestock.
-With a stunning view of Peak One, Victoria, Mount Royal, Wichita Mountain, and Chief Mountain Bill's Ranch eventually turned into the Bill's Ranch Neighborhood, Frisco's first subdivision.
+With a stunning view of Peak One, Victoria, Mount Royal, Wichita Mountain, and Chief Mountain, Bill's Ranch eventually turned into the Bill's Ranch Neighborhood, being Frisco's first subdivision.

 Bill’s Ranch House was moved from its place at the base of Mount Royal to the Frisco Historic Park & Museum in 1982.
 The relocation of Bill’s Ranch House gave new life to the worn and weathered structure that fell into disrepair after Bill Thomas' death in 1952.
 Bill’s Ranch House is now home to exhibits on the Thomas’ family’s ranch and shares the story of Frisco's adult pastimes.